robot-control/robot-atmega32/README.md

 # robot-atmega32
-Robot controlled with Atmega32, ESP8266 and Flutter app
+* Robot controlled with Atmega32, ESP8266 and Flutter app.
+* The robot can move forward, backward, right, left and stops.
+* It can be controlled through an Android App over WIFI.
+* The application gives you an alert if the robot is about 30 cm of a barrier.
+* The robot stops automatically if it's about 5-10 cm of a barrier.